stommen/tif285/BayesianStatistics/BayesianLinearRegression/BayesianLinearRegression.md

 \pdf{\pars}{\data,\sigmares^2,I} \propto \exp\left[ -\frac{1}{2} (\pars-\pars^*)^T \covpars^{-1} (\pars-\pars^*) \right],
 $$ (eq:BayesianLinearRegression:posterior_with_iid_uniform_prior)

-if all $\par_i \in [-\Delta\par/2, +\Delta\par/2]$ while it is zero elsewhere.
+if all $\para_i \in [-\Delta\par/2, +\Delta\par/2]$ while it is zero elsewhere.
 The mode of this distribution is obviously the mean vector $\pars^*$.
 We can therefore say that we have recovered the ordinary least-squares result with the interpretation that this solution is the maximum of the posterior PDF (sometimes known as the maximum a posteriori, or MAP).

 ```{admonition} Discuss
 In light of this result, what assumption(s) are implicit in linear regression while they are made explicit in Bayesian linear regression?